epfl-ada/ada-2024-project-bradaframanadamada/data_stories.md

 <p align="center"><iframe src="src/graphs/Actors_Awards_Sunburst.html" width="1200" height="800"></iframe></p>

 <p style="flex: 1; text-align: justify">
-    First, we want to check that our score metrics is well chosen to do so we have to see if the categories that are more present in the visualisation with the best actors given their Oscars achievement are the same than the one $ with the best actors given the opinion score.
+    First, we want to check that our score metrics is well-chosen to do so we have to see if the categories that are more present in the visualisation with the best actors given their Oscars achievement are the same as the one with the best actors given the opinion score.
 We see that the category that leads in both case is the production one.
     The other categories are more balanced.
 We can see that some of the best actors given the opinion score haven't play in much oscars_winning movies.
 We can also see that Tom Hanks as a high awards score compares to the people that have